 The visit will be structured primarily as a welcome conversation with an admission counselor followed by a campus tour.
 When meeting indoors, we will use large open spaces instead of offices or other enclosed spaces such as conference rooms.
 Campus tours include walk-throughs of some indoor spaces, but access to specific buildings or spaces may be limited.
 Tours will include at least one residence hall over the holiday break while our current students are home.
 Once the spring semester resumes, we will be unable to show residence halls or dining facilities as part of regular tours.

-For students interested in connecting with a professor in their academic area of interest, we will attempt to schedule a meeting with a professor in personal or on Zoom.
+For students interested in connecting with a professor in their academic area of interest, we will attempt to schedule a meeting with a professor in person or on Zoom.
 Please note that faculty appointment opportunities will be limited over the break in December and January.
 Your counselor may connect you with a faculty member for a Zoom, email or phone appointment after your in-person visit.
 Please note, the bookstore is not open to visitors, but you can shop the bookstore online.

 Face coverings and social distancing